 The Coffs Coast Tourism Strategic Plan 2020 was developed by the Destination Coffs Coast Committee for the Coffs Harbour and Bellingen Shires.
-Opportunities for more visitor accommodation options, enhancing transport connections and packages of events and activities exist.
-Larger and more frequent events and festivals as well as support for the night-time economy and live music can also attract more tourists.
+Opportunities for increased ecotourism, more visitor accommodation options, enhancing transport connections and packages of events and activities exist.
+Larger and more frequent events and festivals, the increased use of wayfinding or integrated technology solutions, as well as support for the night-time economy and live music can also attract more tourists.